michel1991/ocp-java-11/modulars/README.md

 You might think jar does the same thing since it runs a program too.
 Alas, this parameter does not exist on jar.

-### Suppose you have separate modules for a service provider interface, service provider, service locator, and consumer.
-If you add a second service provider module, how many of these modules do you need to recompile?
-*  A. Zero
-*  B. One
-*  C. Two
-*  D. Three
-*  E. Four

-Since this is a new module, you need to compile the new module.
-However, none of the existing modules needs to be recompiled, making option A correct.
-The service locator will see the new service provider simply by having the new service provider on the module path.

 ### Which commands take a --describe-module parameter?
 (Choose all that apply.)
 * A. javac
 * B. java